sensorbee/docs/source/ref/stmts/resume_source.rst

 ``RESUME SOURCE`` resumes a paused source so that the source can start to emit tuples again.
 Executing ``RESUME SOURCE`` on a running source doesn't affect anything.

+``RESUME SOURCE`` fails if the source doesn't support the statement.

 Parameters
 ----------